 I've been working for SWITCH since October 1996.
 SWITCH is a non-profit organization to provide networking and IT services to the Swiss academic and research communities.

 Since October 2011, I lead the new Peta Solutions team within SWITCH.
 We support researchers with special network and IT needs.
 The main thrust of our team these days is to design and deploy "cloud" infrastructure for the benefits of the Swiss academic community.
-The infrastructure will support "IaaS" (infrastructure as a service) offerings such as virtual machines (VMs) on demand based on OpenStack, and also higher-level services such as the SWITCHdrive file synchronization and sharing service.
+The infrastructure supports the SWITCHengines "IaaS" (infrastructure as a service) services including OpenStack-based virtual machines (VMs) on demand, and also higher-level services such as the SWITCHdrive file synchronization and sharing service.
 The infrastructure should be cost-effective, scalable, easy to operate in a reliable manner, and provide awesome connectivity via our backbone network.

 Before October 2011 I worked at a network engineer in the Network/LAN team, for the last ~two years as a team leader.
 During that time I participated in running SWITCH's IP backbone network, helped introduce technologies such as IPv6 and raise awareness for them, built and operated a traffic accounting infrastructure for SWITCH based on Cisco Netflow, and participated in the IETF, in particular the netconf (which I used to co-chair) and ipfix WGs.

 I was born and went to school in the beautiful town of Bonn.
 Between 1984 and 1991, I studied CS at TU Berlin.
-During some of that time, I also worked first at ZIB and then at GMD-FIRST.
+During some of that time, I also worked first at ZIB and then at GMD-FIRST (later integrated into FhG).
 Between 1991 and 1995, I worked as a system manager of the Unix (Sun & SGI) boxes at the AI Lab at the Swiss Federal Institute of Technology in Lausanne (EPFL).
-During 1996 I worked as a technology consultant at IDS, which no longer exists.
+During 1996 I worked as a technology consultant at IDS.